olvert/PFP/lab_d/tutorial.md

     rseq b
     return (a,b)
 ```
 Depending on the problem we are trying to solve, we can use the different combination of rpar and rseq.
-For instance, in the previous examples we have to decide whether to go sequentially or parallelly.
+For instance, in the previous examples, we have to decide whether to go sequentially or parallelly.
 Thus it could hurt the performance of the parallel program.

 #### Deepseq